 So let’s say for example that you have www.ecommercestore.com and you also have a default page of index.php.
 If someone went to www.ecommercestore.com/index.php then that page would be equivalent to www.ecommercestore.com.
 If you have a page like that then you would type in here the default page.

-What I find is that most of the modern eCommerce platforms don’t have a default page set up.
-They usually just have the top-level URL pointing to a home page.
-Having a default page is considered old fashioned these days and isn’t seen very often.
+What I find is that most of the modern ecommerce platforms don’t have a default page set up, they usually just have the top-level URL pointing to a home page.
+Having a default page is considered old fashioned.

 Exclude URL Query Parameters